Talisman9/Writing-Advanced/manuscript/chapter_01.md

 She returned to the text, a 15th-century account of astronomical observations made at the university.
 The author, a monk named Brother Thomas, had documented unusual celestial events with surprising precision for his era.
 Emily's dissertation on medieval astronomical practices at the University of Veritas had led her down increasingly specific research paths, and Brother Thomas's observations had become central to her argument about the university's overlooked contributions to early Renaissance astronomy.

+The university's founding in 1386 had coincided with a period of intellectual ferment across Europe, but Veritas had remained somewhat overshadowed by its more famous contemporaries like Oxford and Prague in historical accounts.
+Emily was determined to demonstrate that the astronomical work done here had been equally significant, if less well-documented.

 "Excuse me, Miss Robinson?"

 Emily looked up to find Mrs. Winters, the head research librarian, standing beside her table with an apologetic smile.
 In her sixties with silver hair always perfectly coiffed, Mrs. Winters had been Emily's ally since her undergraduate days.